 2. Limit alcohol consumption.
-If you regularly drink over the recommend amount of alcohol it can have a serious impact on your health.
+If you regularly drink over the recommended amount of alcohol it can have a serious impact on your health.
 The more you drink, the higher your risk of developing health problems.
 Alcohol is a known cause of several different cancers such as a liver cancer.

 3. Visit your doctor regularly.
-Our doctors would recommend you should visit your doctor for general health check at least once a year.
+Our doctors would recommend you should visit your doctor for the general health check at least once a year.
 Men often don’t visit their doctor unless they are ill, visiting your doctor once a year for a health check can often help to spot the signs of an illness before it occurs.

 4. Do not smoke and avoid secondhand smoke.
 Lung cancer is one of the few cancers that can often be prevented simply by not smoking.
-In Ireland around 2,300 people are diagnosed with lung cancer each year and 9 out of 10 cases are due to smoking.
+In Ireland, around 2,300 people are diagnosed with lung cancer each year and 9 out of 10 cases are due to smoking.

 5. Ensure to get cancer screened.
 Our doctors would recommend getting cancer screened especially if you are over 50, or members of your family have had cancer.